 Math 4 Young Children

-Our partnership with Trent University continues to grow.
-Cathy Bruce, PhD Dean of Education Director of the Center for Teaching and Learning Trent University, School of Education and her team are working with teachers to develop mathematics programming in our school.
-This includes professional learning and unit planning in mathematics followed by implementation in the classroom.
+Cathy Bruce, PhD Dean of Education Director of the Center for Teaching and Learning Trent University, School of Education and her team worked with teachers to develop mathematics programming in our school.
+This included professional learning and unit planning in mathematics followed by implementation in the classroom.

 Dr. Bruce’s research relates to mathematics for young children, involving teachers and other researchers as well as young students from Year 1 – Grade 2, to investigate what children are capable of spatially and mathematically, given rich tasks and adequate support in an atmosphere of playful learning.